 “Yeah,” I say, scanning, keeping an eye out for vagrants, stray dogs, and that ever-present Greenville staple, the hooded black male.
 Normally, Grace is the neurotic, ever careful, but with her currently in toddler mode (honestly, I’ve seen less excitement on Christmas morning in the Nolan household), I’ll have to be our eyes, and I won’t allow us to become statistics.
 “Just like you said.”

 Grace releases my arm and takes a small, tentative step forward.
 Her smile is toothy and wild.
 You’d think she’s just witnessed the Resurrection, Christ in white robes.
-But what she really sees is her first real step into adulthood: four wheels, a 2.4-liter engine, and a twenty-gallon gas tank, all signifying freedom and possibility.
+But I know what she really sees.
+Its her first real step into adulthood: four wheels, a 2.4-liter engine, and a twenty-gallon gas tank, all signifying freedom and possibility.
 The momentum of this moment is perpetual and will carry her out of adolescence, through college and into motherhood.
 She’ll tell her grandkids about this car.

 I give her a minute and get a better look at the dealership, wanting to make plans for a quick getaway in case some crackhead decides to show his chapped lips and waxy, pot-marked face.
 The sight is cheerless.
 It is a used car lot, in every way filling the stereotype.
 It could be the set for an AMC melodrama, and I half expect to see a director barking orders at his assistants or dozens of extras milling around, hoping to be noticed for their particular forlorn and diminished portrayals of the living dead.

 I turn, curiosity moving my feet in a slow, deliberate 360.
 I take in more of the same, absorbing images that would cause a more honorable young girl to commit seppuku.
-I am a Greenvilleite, and this (the black side of town or not) is my home.
-Shouldn’t I be ashamed of how ramshackle it is, of the litter in the street and the half-dozen overfilled garbage cans, several with bags town open and spilling onto the pavement?
+I am a Greenvilleite, and this (the s*** side of town or not) is my home.
+Shouldn’t I be ashamed of the litter in the street and the half-dozen overfilled garbage cans, several with bags torn open and spilling onto the pavement?

 “I will.”
 Grace lies, her eyes fixed on her future ride.
 She rests a hand just above the hood, too timid to actually touch the thing.
 I can only imagine what her wedding night will be like.